makrai/notes/gittens17-zipf-uniform-addit-acl.md

 * Minimizing the angle has been empirically successful at capturing composition in multiple loglinear word models .
 One way to understand the success of this
 * explanation:
   * recall that each word c is characterized by a categorical distribution over all other words w, as stated in (1).
 The
   * peaks of this categorical distribution are ... the words with which c co-occurs most often

 # 3 Skip-Gram learns a Sufficient Dimensionality Reduction Model

 * SDR model
   * learns optimal embeddings for discrete random variables X and Y without assuming any parametric form on the distributions of X and Y , and it is
   * useful in ... information retrieval, document classification, and association analysis (Globerson and Tishby, 2003)
   * obtained by learning the parameters of an exponentially parameterized distribution.
 In Theorem 3 below, we show that if a
-  * Skip-Gram model [ can be ] modified (by adding ... information on word frequencies) to obtain the parameters of an SDR model.
+  * Skip-Gram model [ can be ] modified (by adding ... information on word frequencies) to obtain the parameters of an SDR model
-  * the original algorithm of (Globerson and Tishby, 2003) for learning SDR embeddings is expensive, as it involves information projections.
+  * the original algorithm of (Globerson and Tishby, 2003) for learning SDR embeddings is expensive, as it involves information projections
-  * applications in network science (Grover and Leskovec, 2016), proteinomics (Asgari and Mofrad, 2015), and other fields.
+  * applications in network science (Grover and Leskovec, 2016), proteinomics (Asgari and Mofrad, 2015), and other fields
 * Lemma 2: Skip-Gram optimizes a KL Divergence